KrisnaPutraP/os242/links.md

 * [Basic vi Commands](https://www.cs.colostate.edu/helpdocs/vi.html) --- I recommend this site because it is concise, compact, and clear.
 This site is also user-friendly for beginners to master the essential vi editor commands.
 I think that you can make a "cheat sheet" from this site.

 * [Five Things Linux Does Better Than Windows](https://www.youtube.com/watch?v=R4OaB3kSiMI) --- A nice-to-know video that helps me understand why we are doing linux in Operating Systems course.
+I know that linux might be the best OS for programming, but personally I don't recommend it for daily use.

 * [Linux Crash Course - awk](https://www.youtube.com/watch?v=oPEnvuj9QrI) --- At first, I thought that "awk" sounds awkward.
 However, it's actually a powerful text-processing command and very useful for data extraction and reporting.

 * [Regular Expression Cheat Sheet](https://docs.linuxfoundation.org/v2/security-service/manage-false-positives/regular-expressions-cheat-sheet) --- How can you use awk without knowing regex?
 I find that reading documentation like this instead of watching YouTube videos is more effective when learning practical concepts like this.

+* [5 Key Differences Between GPG and SSH Keys - localhost](https://locall.host/gpg-vs-ssh-key/) --- This site REALLY helps me to understand the difference between GPG and SSH keys.
+Even though both of them are powerful, but they differ from the use case.
+If you want to secure authentication to remote servers, then SSH keys are the way to go.
+However, if you require encryption and signing capabilities for emails or files, then GPG keys would be a better fit.

 <br>
 <hr>